Gov. DeSantis is seen as an heir to Trumpism, strategist David Jolly says - NewsBreak

 The affidavit that the FBI used to get a warrant for searching former President Donald Trump's home at Mar-a-Lago is now public.
 A redacted version of the document was released by a federal court this afternoon.
 Of the 32 pages in the affidavit from an FBI special agent with expertise...

-The affidavit the FBI used in to get a warrant to search former president Trump's home at Mar-a-Lago is now public.
-A redacted version of the document was released by a federal court in Florida.
-ARI SHAPIRO, HOST:.
-The affidavit the FBI used to get a warrant to search former...
+The affidavit that the FBI used in to get a warrant for searching former President Donald Trump's home at Mar-a-Lago is now public.
+A redacted version of the document was released by a federal court this afternoon.
+The country's main court filing system known as PACER was unable to handle...

 Biden wants to erase some or all federal student loan debt for millions of borrowers

-President Biden announced a sweeping student loan cancellation plan Wednesday.
-Some are rejoicing over newfound financial freedom, but there are critics on both sides.
 Millions of student loan borrowers are waking up today still processing this news.
-A MARTINEZ, HOST:.
 Yeah.
-President Biden will cancel some or all federal student...
+President Biden will cancel some or all federal student loan debt for as many as 43 million people.
+And though the news has been expected for months, it still included a few surprises.
+MARTIN: We've got...

 Comments / 0